Data and Technology in Action: Advancing Economic Mobility at Community Colleges

-The Project on Workforce is excited to announce a new research and design project with Education Design Lab’s (EDL’s) Community College Growth Engine.
-The joint initiative will improve the ways community colleges leverage real-time labor market information (LMI) and emerging technologies to advance economic mobility for their students.
+The Project on Workforce is collaborating with Education Design Lab’s (EDL’s) Community College Growth Engine on a research and design project to help community colleges leverage real-time labor market information (LMI), student performance data, and emerging technologies to advance economic mobility for their students.Â

-Past Project on Workforce research highlights the invaluable role that community colleges can play in their regional workforce and economic ecosystems.
-In the recent volume, America’s Hidden Economic Engines, and report, The Partnership Imperative, we highlight the ways community colleges can advance economic mobility and spur regional growth.
-When institutions are aligned with local employers, they are able to create better outcomes for students and businesses alike.
+Past Project on Workforce research highlights the critical role that community colleges can play in their regional workforce and economic ecosystems.
+In the volume, America’s Hidden Economic Engines, and report, The Partnership Imperative, we highlight the ways community colleges can advance economic mobility and spur regional growth.
+When institutions are aligned with local employers, they are able to create better outcomes for students and businesses alike.Â

 Develop a playbook of learnings and best practices for other institutions